manuelro/webpack-everest/README.md

 /*
 You can obtain the absolute path of your Drupal 8 themes folder by right clicking it and copying the full location path.
-Note that Windows needs two escape backslashes in order to work as a folder location path */ everest.config.apply({
+Note that Windows needs to escape backslashes in order to work as a valid folder location path */ everest.config.apply({
   output: {
     root: __dirname,
-    dest: 'D:\\some\\absolute\\path'
+    dest: 'D:\\my\\local\\drupal\\instalation\\themes\\winter'
   }
 });
 ```